Primary colours are a set of colours from which other colours can be created by mixing (pigments, dyes, etc.) or overlapping (coloured lights).

 - Human perception of colour is based on the sensitivity of the eye to the electromagnetic spectrum, specifically the visible spectrum of light that includes spectral colours between red and violet.

-- A set of primary colours is a set of pigments or coloured lights that can be combined in varying amounts to create a wide range of colours.
+- A set of primary colours is a set of coloured lights or pigments that can be combined in varying amounts to create a wide range of colours.

 - Different sets of primary colours are used for additive colour mixing (of light) and subtractive colour mixing (of pigments).